 Fundamentals of Growing Media

 Growing media are one of the most widely used materials for growing greenhouse crops.
-With many different formulations available to growers, it can be a challenge to choose the best blend to use.
+With many different formulations available for growers, it can be a challenge to choose which is the best blend to use.
 Understanding the composition, functions and intended use can make the selection process easier.

-For seed germination and rooting of cuttings, the desired pH range will be slightly lower, between 5.0 – 6.0, with a target wet-out at 5.6.
-This pH range is slightly lower since pH can tend to rise during use from minimal fertilizer applications and water alkalinity of irrigation water from constant misting.
-Desirable E.C. for germination and propagation growing media is between 0 - 1.0 mmhos/cm.
+For seed germination and rooting of cuttings, the desired pH range will be slightly lower between 5.0 – 6.0, with a target wet-out at 5.6.
+This pH range is slightly lower, since pH can tend to rise during use from minimal fertilizer applications and water alkalinity of irrigation water from constant misting.
+Desirable EC for germination and propagation growing media is between 0.5 - 1.1 mmhos/cm.